laitifranz/traiNreal/README.md

 Moreover, for the animations of the characters we used the [OptiTrack](https://optitrack.com/) system, which is available at the Multisensory Interactions Lab to track and record body movements.-->
 We were invited to join this challenge after our final submission of the Computer Vision project available at [github.com/laitifranz/AR-SMPLX](github.com/laitifranz/AR-SMPLX).

-We had the opportunity to work with the latest AR technologies and grow our knowledge and experience with Unity.
+We had the opportunity to work with the latest AR technologies and gain knowledge and experience with Unity.
 <!-- NREAL AR JAM CHALLENGE -->
 ### Nreal AR JAM Challenge 2022
 The [Nreal AR Jam](https://developer.nreal.ai/arjam/overview) is an international online challenge which was proposed in order to attract AR developers to its growing community.
 The competition is divided into 8 macro categories: At-Home Fitness, Art, Games, Screen 2.0, Port, Social, NFT and Student.

-We decided to apply for *At-Home Fitness* category because we believe that COVID pandemic has drastically changed our habits and many of us have taken the isolation as a chance to improve their fitness, but improvising can be ineffective or, even worse, dangerous.
+We decided to apply for *At-Home Fitness* category because we believe that the COVID pandemic has drastically changed our habits and many of us have taken the isolation as a chance to improve their fitness, but improvising can be ineffective or, even worse, dangerous.

 We presented our idea with this incipit: